ten0s/ten0s.github.io/_posts/2020-02-07-hpljp1005-as-network-printer.md

 title: HP LaserJet P1005 as a Network Printer
 date: 2020-02-07
 ---
-## HP LaserJet P1005 as a Network Printer

 ### Generic Print Server Setup

 * Setup Raspbian on SD card as described [here](/2020/01/26/setup-raspbian-buster-on-sd-card), but change the device name to **printerpi**.